gbif/hp-swissnatcoll/en/aggregating-data.md

 _For questions regarding DAGI, please send an email to [dagi@gbif.ch](mailto:dagi@gbif.ch).
 We will be happy to provide you answers and support or address you to the correct person._

-## Target Audience

-DAGI’s main users are curators and scientific collaborators from Swiss natural history institutions registered in the Global Registry of Scientific Collections ([GRSciColl](https://scientific-collections.gbif.org/){:target="_blank"}).

 ## Managing Team

 DAGI is currently managed by the GBIF Swiss Node ([GBIF.ch](https://www.gbif.org/country/CH/summary){:target="_blank"}), affiliated to the InfoSpecies data center Info fauna ([infofauna.ch](https://www.infofauna.ch/fr#gsc.tab=0){:target="_blank"}).

 ## Open-source

 The DAGI application is open-source, licensed under the GNU Affero General Public License v3.0.
 The code is published on [GitHub repository of DAGI](https://github.com/zebbra/data_aggregator/tree/develop){:target="_blank"}, where changes and improvements can be suggested.

 {% include back-to-top.html %}